ur-whitelab/whitelab-slides/README.md

 ## Install

-Make sure you have node installed.
+You can download this as a zip file (code button top right on github).
+Make sure you have node installed on your machine.
 Then

 ```sh
 npm i